The Impact of AI in Manufacturing

 1. Predictive Maintenance

 Maintenance is critical to ensure every element of a manufacturing chain and machinery is running as intended.
 Through the use of AI, this inspection process can be made a lot more efficient and reduce the amount of manual verifications needed.
 ML models can predict when machinery is likely to fail based on AI algorithms, alerting teams to perform maintenance before any disruption to operations.
-AI-drive predictive maintenance ensures overall equipment efficiency while also ensuring the manufacturing process is more cost-effective.
+AI-driven predictive maintenance ensures overall equipment efficiency.
+It also works to make operations more cost effective.

 2. Quality Control and Defect Detection